UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Barbara_Simons.md

 **Abbate:**

-You’d been working in [FORTRAN](/FORTRAN "FORTRAN")?
+You’d been working in FORTRAN(FORTRAN "FORTRAN")?
 Assembler?

 **Simons:**

 No, I didn’t know FORTRAN.
-I guess PL/1; we learned PL/1\.
-My first language was ALGOL-W, and then we were using PL/1; that’s right.
+I guess PL1; we learned PL/1\.
+My first language was ALGOL-W, and then we were using PL1; that’s right.
 First I learned ALGOL-W, and then I took an assembly language course—which I loved, because it actually explained to me a little bit of how the computers worked.
 I didn’t like being told, “You do this, and you do